garaujodev/garaujodev.github.io/_posts/en/2025-10-29-why-your-sidekiq-jobs-die-during-kubernetes-deployments.md

 Recently I was debugging an issue with my **Sidekiq + Kubernetes** setup.
 During rollouts, some pods were getting killed abruptly, jobs were interrupted, and deploys took way longer than expected.

-After reading Sidekiq’s Kubernetes guide￼, I realized what was happening: I was starting Sidekiq through a `.sh` script that I called at the end of my **Dockerfile**.
+After reading [Sidekiq’s Kubernetes guide](https://github.com/sidekiq/sidekiq/wiki/Kubernetes), I realized what was happening: I was starting Sidekiq through a `.sh` script that I called at the end of my **Dockerfile**.

 ### Problematic approach
 ```dockerfile